DILCISBoard/SIARD/README.md

 The SIARD 2.1 format was developed in 2018 by the SFA after the end of the E-ARK project.

-SIARD 1.0 and 2.0 are also official Swiss E-Government Standards and can be found [here](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0165&documentVersion=2.0)
+SIARD 1.0 and 2.0 are also official Swiss E-Government Standards and version 1.0 can be found [here](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0165&documentVersion=2.0) and version 2.0 [here](https://github.com/DILCISBoard/SIARD/blob/master/SIARD%202.0/format/2016-06-01/STAN_e_DEF_2016-08-02_eCH-0165_V2.0_SIARD-Format.pdf). (version 2.0 is currently not available at ech.ch).

 SIARD 2.1 is not an official Swiss E-Government Standard, but can be found [here](https://www.bar.admin.ch/dam/bar/de/dokumente/kundeninformation/siard_formatbeschreibung.pdf.download.pdf/siard_formatbeschreibung.pdf
 ) at the SFA website.